Guidance Note: Workforce Planning

 The HES Framework does not address workforce planning per se.
 Rather, it specifies the outcomes that must be met through a provider’s staffing arrangements (which, in turn, flow from the provider’s workforce planning processes).

 The HES Framework addresses and/or affects workforce requirements through a number of Standards, both directly and indirectly.
 The provider’s governing body is accountable for setting and monitoring corporate directions and targets (Standard 6.2.1b), seeing that sufficient resources are available to maintain and sustain the provider’s business model while meeting the requirements of the HES Framework (Standard 6.2.1c) and for identification and management of risks (Standard 6.2.1e).
+An appreciation of the provider’s capacity to deliver on its mission through its workforce is thus a central role of corporate governance.
 Academic matters must also operate according to an academic governance framework established by the governing body (Standard 6.2.1f).
 These governance requirements necessarily encompass oversight of workforce needs and capabilities.
 They also extend to any delivery arrangements with other parties (Standards 5.4.1, 5.4.2).

 The HES Framework requires institutional mechanisms for governance oversight (Section 6.3) and quality assurance (Sections 5.1-5.4) of academic activities, which have implications for staffing of these processes.
-Numerous Standards specify or imply the availability of staff with particular skills and expertise such as academic skills, detailed technical expertise (e.g. application of admissions policies, recognition of prior learning), and awareness of institutional policy and/or statutory requirements (e.g. for international students under the ESOS Act), all of which have implications for the recruitment and continuing development of staff.
+Numerous Standards specify or imply the availability of staff with particular skills and expertise such as academic skills, detailed technical expertise (e.g. application of admissions policies, recognition of prior learning), and awareness of institutional policy and/or statutory requirements (e.g. for international students under the ESOS Act), all of which have implications for the recruitment and continuing development of staff, whether professional or academic.

 Failure to engage in effective workforce planning can result in numerous types of risks depending on where or how the staffing arrangements are inadequate, particularly in the case of providers with an overall medium or high risk rating.
 These might include: